Skip to contents

 3. The rank-biserial correlation (rb) and its confidence interval

 A statistically significant equivalence test (p < alpha) indicates that the observed effect is statistically within your specified equivalence bounds.
-The rank-biserial correlation provides a measure of effect size, with values ranging from -1 to 1:
+The rank-biserial correlation provides a measure of effect size, with values ranging from -1 to 1 much like any correlation coefficient.
+A value of 0 indicates no difference between groups, while values closer to -1 or 1 indicate stronger effects in either direction.
+The confidence interval for the rank-biserial correlation can help you understand the precision of your standarized effect size estimate.

 # Rank biserial